-At the 3rd vice-ministerial level regular consultation between METI and the Ministry of Industry and Information Technology of China held in December 2023, Japan conveyed to the China side the concerns of the industry concerning the regulations related to cybersecurity and data and requested for corrections by clarification of the China's provisions and their transparent operations, etc. Japan will continue to pay close attention to the status of amendments and operations of the Cybersecurity Law, Data Security Law, Personal Information Protection Law and relevant subordinate laws and regulations, and urge China to correct the status through WTO's Council for Trade in Services, TBT Committee meetings and bilateral consultations, etc. in cooperation with relevant countries.
+Japan submitted our opinion through the public consultations on the draft "Measures on the Management of the National Online Identity Authentication Public Service" and the revised draft "Measures for the Administration of Electronic Certification Services" conducted in 2024, as well as on the draft "Measures for the Certification of Personal Information Protection for Cross-Border Data Transfers" conducted in January 2025.
+Additionally, at the WTO Council for Trade in Services, Japan expressed concerns regarding the draft "Measures for the Certification of Personal Information Protection for Cross-Border Data Transfers."
+Japan will continue to pay close attention to the status of amendments and operations of the Cybersecurity Law, Data Security Law, Personal Information Protection Law and relevant subordinate laws and regulations, and urge China to correct the status through WTO's Council for Trade in Services, TBT Committee meetings and bilateral consultations, etc. in cooperation with relevant countries.